 Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-575

 (Subelement format).
 Any optional subelements are ordered by nondecreasing Subelement ID.
+Optional subelements are listed in Table 8-9999.

+Table 8-9999—Optional subelement IDs for Fine Timing Measurement Range request (#1294)(#1429)